SamJ26/csharp-and-dotnet-lectures/lecture_05/lecture.md

 - `BookFacade` is responsible for creation of its dependencies
 - `BookFacade` must configure and create additional dependencies required by its dependencies (e.g. create `MapperConfig` for `Mapper`)
 - To replace mapper with different implementation, `BookFacade` must be modified
-- Change to constructor signature of some dependency leads to modification of every place in a code, where given dependency is used
+- Change to constructor signature of some dependency leads to modification of every place in a code, where given service is used
 - It's difficult to unit test because dependencies cannot be mocked
 - We have to manually handle lifetimes of dependencies